ot-eric-vaughan/FormFactor/README.markdown

 		}
 	);

 GA: boolean.
-Enables Google Analytics tracking.
+Enables Google Analytics tracking (you must use the [GA asynchronous tracking tag](http://bit.ly/dgzkvC) )

 MP: boolean.
-Enables Mixpanel tracking.
+Enables Mixpanel tracking (you must have an 'mpmetrics' object [initialized in the DOM](http://bit.ly/bsyV3V) )

 auto-focus: boolean.
 Places focus automatically on the first element of your form

 ## Requirements:

-* Google Analytics: you must use the [GA asynchronous tracking tag](http://bit.ly/dgzkvC).
+* Google Analytics:

 * Mixpanel: you must have an 'mpmetrics' object [initialized in the DOM](http://bit.ly/bsyV3V).